Updating a PostgreSQL Database Using UPSERT

 Part 1: Seed Data

-Before you begin, you will need to seed the data into your personal PostgreSQL database or one that you’ve created following Creating a PostgreSQL/PostGIS Training Database with FME.
+Before you begin, you will need to seed the data into your personal PostgreSQL database or one you’ve created, as described in Creating a PostgreSQL/PostGIS Training Database with FME.

 1. Add a CSV Reader